quicwg/base-drafts/draft-ietf-quic-http.md

 Other than these issues, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/3.
-HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.
+HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the reverse manner.

-### Mapping Between HTTP/2 and HTTP/3 Frame Types
+### Comparison Between HTTP/2 and HTTP/3 Frame Types

 DATA (0x0):
 : Padding is not defined in HTTP/3 frames.
 See {{frame-data}}.